rohitmanral/R-Tree-using-Python3/README.md

 The objective of this project is to implement the R-tree.
 The rest of the document explains the details of this project:

-[Dataset]: You will be given a dataset which contains 2D points.
+[Dataset]: You will be given a dataset that contains 2D points.
 The dataset will be provided in a text file as the following format: n id 1 x 1 y 1